GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/heading-levels/index.md

 noindex: true
 ---

-{% Banner 'caution', 'body' %}This audit has been deprecated.
-Check out [Heading elements are not in a sequentially descending order](/heading-order) instead.{% endBanner %}
+{% Banner 'caution', 'body' %}This manual audit has been deprecated.
+Check out [the newer automated audit](/heading-order) instead.{% endBanner %}

 Screen readers users often navigate an unfamiliar page by exploring headings.
 By using the correct headings,